 Restrictive covenants impose restrictions upon you as an employee as a way to protect the legitimate business interests of the employer.
 These are common in employment agreements and contracts in a variety of industries, including medicine and healthcare.

-It’s important to have an understanding of restrictive covenants while you’re still in residency.
+It’s important to have an understanding of contract restrictions for physicians while you’re still in residency.
 They are common for both doctors and dentists.
 By knowing what they’re all about, you’ll be able to better protect yourself when it’s time to sign your first employment contract.

 Related: What to Expect for Your First Physician Contract Review